zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Table Operations.md

     OK
     ```

--   To view the info of the preceding table sale\_detail\_like, run the following statement:
+-   To view the infomation of the preceding table sale\_detail\_like, run the following statement:

     ```
     desc sale_detail_like